Granulated Onion Powder: Prevent Caking & Control Baking Moisture (2025)

 Feature Granulated Onion Powder Fresh Onions Onion Salt

-Texture Impact None Varies (crunchy, soft) None
+Texture Impact None (dissolves completely) Varies (crunchy to soft) None

 Convenience ⭐⭐⭐⭐⭐ ⭐⭐ ⭐⭐⭐

-Shelf Life 2–3 years Days–weeks Indefinite
+Shelf Life 24 months (verified) Days–weeks Indefinite

 Final Thoughts: Don't Let It Collect Dust!